 The SkyAscend™ line is built with conical truss, which has a few advantages over plated box truss in this application.
 First, plated box truss actually creates obstructions – you can’t hang instruments on the weld between spliced sections.
 Second, conical truss is self-aligning.
 In other words, it’s relatively easy to put together even when you’re on an uneven floor.
 Third, you know that dance moving lights do each time they’re powered up?
 Conical truss has more cross members through the center of the truss, so you can hang more movers without causing collisions.
 Conical truss is also stronger than plated box and flexes less.
 Ergo, SkyAscend™ can span large distances with practically no deflection, provide rigid support for your movers, and it looks great.

 SkyAscend™ comes in a variety of standard sizes, but custom variations of length (and curves!) are our specialty.

 Can you combine standard hoists with SkyAscend™?
 Yes, you can.
-The Aura Club at the Seminole’s Hard Rock Hotel & Casino in Hollywood, Florida, features a self-climbing circular chandelier hoist that’s set inside a ring-shaped lighting truss.
+The rigging solution for the Aura Club at the Seminole’s Hard Rock Hotel & Casino in Hollywood, Florida, features a self-climbing circular chandelier hoist that’s set inside a ring-shaped lighting truss.
 Picture a donut hole inside a donut kind of situation.
 You can see in the photo that the 16’6” outer ring of truss – the donut, if you will – moves independently of the center section.
 The outer ring, used to hang dance lighting, is managed by a line shaft hoist with a pantograph feeder system to manage the cables.
 The 10’ center section – the donut hole – holds the chandelier, which is shown in the down position/at low trim for maintenance.
 It is a self-climbing circular truss with framing made to carry a cable basket for cable management.